Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Primary care

-Primary health care includes all the services you access to support your day-to-day health needs through every stage of life.
+Primary health care includes all the services in your community that support the day-to-day health needs of you and your family through every stage of life.

-The Primary Care agency will focus on achieving key outcomes including:
+Primary Care Alberta will focus on achieving key outcomes including:

-- ensuring every Albertan will be attached to a family physician or a nurse practitioner
+- ensuring every Albertan will be attached to a primary care provider team

 - supporting an integrated team of health professionals to provide comprehensive primary care, including family physicians, nurse practitioners and pharmacists, that has appropriate access to patient health information

-The agency's work will complement the immediate actions announced through MAPS to stabilize and improve primary health care access across the province and to support family physicians.
+Primary Care Alberta’s work will also complement the immediate actions announced through MAPS to stabilize and improve primary health care access across the province and to support family physicians.

 The Alberta Continuing Care Association applauds the recent health care reforms by the Alberta government and its commitment to advancing healthcare services for seniors.”